What is EMS?

 The EMS web metrics component is a cloud solution web analytics service that collects, tracks, and reports on EOSDIS Data Provider website traffic.
-Successfully used, enterprise analytics support key design and development decisions and helps create relevant customer experiences.
+Successfully used, enterprise analytics support key design and development decisions and help create relevant customer experiences.

 - Digital analytics is the capture and analysis of data from all possible sources.
 It includes traditional website analytics, as well as search, social media, mobile, and (increasingly) offline data.
-Digital analytics technologies are designed to capture, manage, and process this broader, more complex and more value-added “big data.”
+Digital analytics technologies are designed to capture, manage, and process this broader, more complex and more value-added “Big Data.”

 EMS replaced the traditional IBM NetInsight web analytics program in 2017 with the digital analytics product Google Analytics 360.

 - Visit the EMS Training Page and Digital Analytics Training Page on the Earthdata Wiki